2016 Selangor FA season: Pre-season

-On 18 December 2015, Selangor made announcement with signing of four new local players from Pahang, Hafiz Kamal, R. Gopinathan, Khairul Azhan and Razman Roslan.
-Selangor also bring in a new goalkeeper from AirAsia, Zarif Irfan Hashimuddin.
+On 18 December 2015, Selangor made announcement with signing of four new local players from Pahang, Hafiz Kamal, R. Gopinathan, Khairulazhan and Razman Roslan.
+Selangor also brought in a new goalkeeper from AirAsia, Zarif Irfan Hashimuddin.

 On 31 December 2015, Selangor announced that Mehmet Durakovic would step down at the end of the season after successfully led the Red Giants to win the Malaysia Cup last season.
 He was then replaced by Zainal Abidin Hassan from Pahang on 1 January 2016.

 New coach Selangor, Zainal Abidin then bring in new foreign players from Argentina and Liberia, Mauro Olivi and Patrick Wleh, to replace Brazilian duo Guilherme de Paula and Leandro Dos Santos, after both their contracts were not renewed by the club.
 Selangor signs Patrick Wleh from PKNS on loan, while Mauro Olivi brought in as a free agent after the expiration of the contract with the football club Peru, León de Huánuco.

 The contracts of import Indonesian player Andik Vermansyah were renewed for another two years and are set to expire at the end of 2017.
 Robert Cornthwaite extended his contract until the end of 2016.

 On 18 December 2015, The Red Giants release some of the players who will move to another team to face the new challenges of the 2016 season.
 On that day, Hamsani Ahmad retired from professional football.
 On the same day after the announcement of the Selangor's new coach, Afiq Azmi, Shazlan Alias and Syamim Othman left to join Malaysian Premier League club (second division), Negeri Sembilan.
 K. Gurusamy and K. Thanaraj confirmed that they was set to join Sarawak, while Thamil Arasu decides to join Kuala Lumpur for next season.

 Before the first transfer window closed, Selangor quickly signs Adam Nor Azlin from Malaysia youth's team, Harimau Muda A.